MAT: Eligibility, Benefits and Risks

 How Does A Person Become Eligible for MAT?

 If you are wondering whether you or a loved one is eligible for medication-assisted treatment (MAT), it is best to consult with a medical professional within a rehab or drug and alcohol treatment center.
-MAT is specifically tailored to each patient depending on their individual needs and unique circumstance.
-You will work with your care team, including your doctor, your case manager and other stakeholders in your treatment program to determine your eligibility.
+MAT is specifically tailored to each patient depending on their individual needs and unique circumstances.
+You will work with your care team, including your doctor, case manager, and other stakeholders in your treatment program to determine your eligibility.

 What Are the Benefits of MAT?